 A new year can feel like a bit of a fresh start, a time to wipe the slate clean and focus on new goals and aspirations.
-But as we enter 2021 with much of the same fear and uncertainty we were hoping to leave behind in 2020, it is easy to lose some of that optimism what with the short winter days of January.
+But it is easy to lose some of that optimism what with the short winter days of January.

 That said, January is as good a time as any to explore our mental health triggers and coping strategies.
 These will be unique to each of us, but identifying what they look and feel like for you is the first important step.

 - Being able to feel, express and manage a range of positive and negative emotions

 - Being able to form and maintain good relationships with others